Glitter (soundtrack): TRL incident

-Following commencement for Glitter and the release of the soundtrack's lead single "Loverboy", Carey embarked on a short promotional campaign for the song and its parent album.
-On July 19, 2001, Carey made a surprise appearance on the MTV program Total Request Live (TRL).
-As the show's host Carson Daly began taping following a commercial break, Carey began singing "Loverboy" a cappella from behind a curtain.
-As he questioned the audience, she came out onto the filming stage, pushing an ice cream cart while wearing a large men's shirt.
-Seemingly anxious and exhilarated, Carey began delivering individual bars of ice cream to fans and guests on the program, while waving to the crowd down below on Times Square, and joking that the event was her "therapy".
-Carey then walked to Daly's platform and began a striptease, in which she shed her shirt to reveal a tight yellow and green ensemble, leading him to exclaim "Mariah Carey has lost her mind!"
-While she later revealed that Daly was aware of her presence in the building prior to her appearance, she admitted that he was meant to act surprised in order to provide a more dramatic effect for the program.
-Carey's appearance on TRL garnered strong media attention, with many critics and newspapers citing her behavior as "troubled" and "erratic".
+Following the start of promotion for Glitter and the release of the soundtrack's lead single "Loverboy", Carey embarked on a short promotional campaign for the song and album.
+On July 19, 2001, Carey made an unannounced appearance on the MTV program Total Request Live (TRL).
+As host Carson Daly began taping after a commercial break, Carey began singing "Loverboy" a cappella from behind a curtain.
+As Daly addressed the audience, Carey walked onto the stage pushing an ice cream cart while wearing an oversized men's shirt.
+Appearing exhilarated yet anxious, Carey distributed ice cream bars to audience members, waved to onlookers in Times Square, and jokingly remarked that the stunt was her "therapy".
+She then walked over to Daly's platform and performed an impromptu striptease, removing her shirt to reveal a tight yellow-and-green ensemble, prompting Daly to exclaim, "Mariah Carey has lost her mind!"
+While Carey later stated that Daly was aware of her presence in the studio beforehand, she acknowledged that he had acted surprised to heighten the dramatic effect for television.
+Her appearance on TRL attracted intense media coverage, with numerous commentators and news outlets characterizing her behavior as "troubled" and "erratic".